-(viii) any separately issued component unit financial statements and associated auditors' reports shall be submitted to the state auditor by the due date in Subsection A of 2.2.2.9 NMAC for the review process described in Subsection A of 2.2.2.13 NMAC.
+(viii) any separately issued component unit financial statements and associated auditors' reports shall be submitted to the state auditor by the due date in Subsection A of Section 2.2.2.9 NMAC for the review process described in Subsection A of Section 2.2.2.13 NMAC.

-- (d) With the exception of the statewide CAFR, the following SI pertaining to component units for which separately issued financial statements are not available shall be audited and opined on as illustrated in AAG-SLV 15.103 example A-15: financial statements for each of the component unit's major funds, combining and individual fund financial statements for all of the component unit's non-major funds, and budgetary comparison statements for the component unit's general fund and major special revenue funds that have legally adopted annual budgets (AAG-SLV 3.22). - (2) Audits of agencies shall be comprised of a financial and compliance audit of the financial statements and schedules as follows: - (a) The level of planning materiality described at AAG-SLV 4.72-4.73 and exhibit 4.1 shall be used.
-Planning materiality for component units is at the individual component unit level. - (b) The scope of the audit includes the following statements and disclosures which the auditor shall audit and give an opinion on.
-The basic financial statements (as defined by GASB and displayed in AAG-SLV exhibit 4.1) consisting of: - (i) the governmental activities, the business-type activities, and the aggregate discretely presented component units; - (ii) each major fund and the aggregate remaining fund information; - (iii) budgetary comparison statements for the general fund and major special revenue funds that have legally adopted annual budgets (when budget information is available on the same fund structure basis as the GAAP fund structure, the state auditor requires that the budgetary comparison statements be included as part of the basic financial statements consistent with GASBS 34 fn.
-53, as amended, and AAG-SLV 11.13); and - (iv) the related notes to the financial statements. - (c) The auditor shall audit the following RSI, if applicable, and include it in the auditor's opinion (AAG-SLV 15.62 and 15.65): budgetary comparison statements for the general fund and major special revenue funds presented on a fund, organization, or program structure basis because the budgetary information is not available on the GAAP fund structure basis for those funds (GASBS 41). - (d) The auditor shall apply procedures and report in the auditor's report on the following RSI (if applicable) pursuant to AU-C 730: - (i) management's discussion and analysis (GASBS 34.8-.11); - (ii) RSI data required by GASBS 67 and 68 for defined benefit pension plans;
+(d) With the exception of the statewide CAFR, the following SI pertaining to component units for which separately issued financial statements are not available shall be audited and opined on as illustrated in AAG SLV 16.103 example A-15: financial statements for each of the component unit's major funds, combining and individual fund financial statements for all of the component unit's non-major funds, and budgetary comparison statements for the component unit's general fund and major special revenue funds that have legally adopted annual budgets (AAG SLV 3.22).

-(iii) RSI schedules required by GASBS 43 and 74 for postemployment benefit plans other than pension plans;

-- (iv) RSI schedules required by GASBS 45 and 75 regarding employer accounting and financial reporting for postemployment benefits other than pensions; and - (v) infrastructure modified approach schedules derived from asset management systems (GASBS 34.132-133). - (e) The audit engagement and audit contract compensation include an AU-C 725 opinion on the SI schedules presented in the audit report.
-The auditor shall subject the information on the SI schedules to the procedures required by AU-C 725.
-The auditor shall report on the remaining SI in an other-matter paragraph following the opinion paragraph in the auditor's report on the financial statements pursuant to AU-C 725.
-With the exception of the statewide CAFR, the following SI schedules are required to be included in the AU-C 725 opinion if the schedules are applicable to the agency: - (i) primary government combining and individual fund financial statements for all non-major funds (GASBS 34.383); - (ii) the schedule of expenditures of federal awards required by uniform guidance;

-(iii) the schedule of pledged collateral required by Subsection P of 2.2.2.10

-NMAC;

-- (iv) the schedule of changes in assets and liabilities for agency funds required by Subsection X of 2.2.2.10 NMAC; - (v) the financial data schedule (FDS) of housing authorities pursuant to

-Subsection B of 2.2.2.12 NMAC;
+(2) Audits of agencies shall be comprised of a financial and compliance audit of the financial statements and schedules as follows:

+(a) The level of planning materiality described at AAG SLV 4.72-4.73 and exhibit 4-1 shall be used.
+Planning materiality for component units is at the individual component unit level.

+(b) The scope of the audit includes the following statements and disclosures which the auditor shall audit and give an opinion on.
+The basic financial statements (as defined by GASB and displayed in AAG SLV exhibit 4-1) consisting of:

+(i) the governmental activities, the business-type activities, and the aggregate discretely presented component units;

+(ii) each major fund and the aggregate remaining fund information;

+(iii) budgetary comparison statements for the general fund and major special revenue funds that have legally adopted annual budgets (when budget information is available on the same fund structure basis as the GAAP fund structure, the state auditor requires that the budgetary comparison statements be included as part of the basic financial statements consistent with GASBS 34 fn.
+53, as amended, and AAG SLV 11.12 and 11.13); and

+(iv) the related notes to the financial statements.

+2.2.2 NMAC